 - Pour about one gallon of apple cider or red wine into a large saucepan, slow cooker, or Instant Pot.

-- If using a saucepan or slow cooker heat on low heat for two hours or until fragrant.
+- Heat for two hours or until fragrant.

-- If using an Instant Pot, pressure cook for 5 minutes followed by a natural pressure release.
+- Pressure cook for 5 minutes followed by a natural pressure release.